3nsai/3nsai/README.md

 Building on insights from decentralised systems like ENS (.eth) and BNS (.btc), 3NS transforms .Web3 domains into powerful, evolving assets.
 With on-chain intelligence merging, these agents can upgrade their skills, collaborate seamlessly across chains and adapt to new opportunities in a decentralised ecosystem.

-3NS bridges traditional frameworks and facilitates the power of cutting-edge projects like LangChain and Google's GenKit, while also integrating on-chain frameworks such as Fetch.ai and Near.
+3NS bridges and aggregates traditional frameworks and facilitates the power of cutting-edge projects like Agent Naming Service (ANS), LangChain and Google's GenKit, while also integrating on-chain frameworks such as Fetch.ai and Near.
 Through the portal website [3ns.domains](https://3ns.domains), users can effortlessly manage their domains.
 For those seeking simplicity, they can host their own personalized link aggregation website at https://{your-domainname}.3ns.link — a simple yet powerful website which is the face to your .Web3 domain's digital intelligence.

 Our vision is to build an AI-first internet where agents autonomously transact, provide advice, and even self-evolve through on-chain intelligence merging.
 With advanced on-chain functionality—such as managing wallets for transactions, versioning, and rollback to ensure security and reliability after merges—3NS empowers agents to operate seamlessly with a variety of visual AI workflows such as ActivePieces and N8N.
 Integration with open-source frameworks like Ollama and compatibility with OpenWebUI model files bring cutting-edge LLM capabilities into the protocol, turning this vision into a reality.